mbauhardt/blog/content/post/keyboard-iris-build-log.md

 keeb.io](https://keeb.io/products/iris-keyboard-split-ergonomic-keyboard?variant=8034004860958)
 was more impressive.

-So I decided to buy one.
-Inclusive stainless steel plate, a acrylic middle layer clear and tented, cherry-mx switches clear.
+So I decided to buy an iris keyboard.
+Inclusive stainless steel plate, an acrylic middle layer clear and tented, cherry-mx switches clear.

 Start to solder the diodes and the arduino Pro Micro.
 Using kapton tape on top of trrs jack's and the Pro Micro because i'm